 Aged Garlic Extract vs. Allicin

 Alliin is a compound in garlic that is converted into Allicin.
-Allicin is the stuff which gives garlic it its odor.
+Allicin is the stuff that gives garlic its odor.
 While allicin is often said to be the active ingredient in garlic, it breaks down quickly into other compounds.

 So, if allicin breaks down so fast, where are the health benefits of garlic coming from?